djbabysuri/website_new/readme.md

 - [x] you.html- Brief description of companies/organizations qD&A typically works with.
 - [x] how.html- Brief desciprtion of how qD&A typically approaches problems/projects.
 - [x] connect.html- A contact form for visitors to use in order to learn more about qD&A and/or request services.

+### Notes: Initial site is complete.
+However, making updates to css and Javascript to enhance UX.

 ## Future Components:
 * Update CSS to remove excess white space at bottom of page.